 Gain real world experience remotely

 Psychologist Ken Lewis is a proponent of gap years.

 “They can allow students to get some experience of the ‘real’ world of work so that they have a better vision of their future direction,” he says.

-There’s still time for students to figure out what they’d like to do with a gap year if they have deferred for this fall.
+There’s still time for students to figure out a gap year activity if they have deferred for this fall.
 A few sources to check include:

 When selecting a job, students should remain focused on their future educational goal, recommends Michaela Schieffer, an independent college counselor with MoonPrep.com.